kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 44        owner = newOwner;
 45    }
 ```
 -	Line 42 shows the use of the `isOwner` modifier.
-Remember: if the address of the message sender (the account that calls this function) is not the address of the account that deployed the smart contract, the function will revert and not execute.
+Remember: if the address of the message sender (the account that paid for this transaction) is not the address of the account that deployed the smart contract or not the address delegated to by a previous `owner`, the function will revert and not execute.
 -	Line 43 emits the event `OwnerSet`.
 It will log the current owner address and the new owner address.
 Note that the event name starts with an upper case letter.
 -	Line 44 changes the state variable `owner`.
 The next time we call this function from the new account, the modifier will accept it.
 We'll exercise this function later here.